> The Young Tradition > Songs > Hanging Johnny

 Hanging Johnny

-The Young Tradition recorded four sea shanties, Fire Maringo, Hanging Johnny, Bring 'em Down, and Haul on the Bowline, for their 1967 EP Chicken on a Raft.
+The Young Tradition recorded four sea shanties, Fire Maringo, Hanging Johnny, Bring ’em Down, and Haul on the Bowline, for their 1967 EP Chicken on a Raft.
 Royston Wood sang lead on the first and third shanty, Peter Bellamy on the second and fourth.
 All tracks from the EP were included in the compilation album The Young Tradition Sampler and CD Galleries / Chicken on a Raft / No Relation.
+They also sang Hanging Johnny on 17 November 1968 at their concert at Oberlin College, Ohio, that was published in 2013 on their Fledg’ling CD Oberlin 1968.
 The EP sleeve notes commented:

 Hanging Johnny is a good example of a shanty that was ready made for stringing out, a trick used by the shantyman for lengthening a song to suit the job in hand.
 Anyone could be a candidate for Hanging Johnny's rope until he had enough verses to finish the job.

-Thames barge skipper Bob Roberts sang Hanging Johnny in a Peter Kennedy recording from the 1950s on the Saydisc anthology CD Sea Songs and Shanties: Traditional English Sea Songs and Shanties from the Last Days of Sail.
+Thames barge skipper Bob Roberts sang Hanging Johnny in a Peter Kennedy recording from the 1950s on the Saydisc anthology CD of traditional English sea songs and shanties from the last days of sail, Sea Songs and Shanties.

 Clark Branson from San Jose sang Hanging Johnny on the 1979 Folkways album Sea Songs Seattle.